TapTrack/TcmpBasicNfcFamilyJs/README.md

 // retrieve Uint8Array of the tag's UID tagFound.getTagCode();

+// Tag Writing Responses

 // Response notifying the client that a tag was successfully written var tagWritten = new Responses.TagWritten();
 // retrieve Tappy standard tag type code tagWritten.getTagType();
 // retrieve Uint8Array of the tag's UID tagWritten.getTagCode();

+// Tag Emulation Responses

+// Response notifying that someone has scanned the emulated tag var emulationScanSuccess = new Responses.EmulationScanSuccess()

+// Response notifying that emulation has ended var emulationComplete = new Responses.EmulationComplete();
+// retrieve the reason emulation completed, the
+// value is a single byte as below:
+// 0x01: timeout reached
+// 0x02: max scans reached
+// 0x03: new instruction was received
+emulationComplete.getReasonCode();
+// retrieve the number of times the emulated tag was scanned emulationComplete.getScanCount();

 ```